 Offering of Tinia

 𐌀𐌉𐌍𐌉𐌕 (Tinia) being the sky god at head of the Etruscan pantheon.

-As for the chimera, we’ve seen already that such beasts were favored in Mesopotamia and this one’s a doozy, which has a clear prototype from the Neo-Hittites in Carchemish dating from the 9th century BC—instead of a goat’s head it incorporates a human one and it has wings, another common feature of Near Eastern beasts.
+As for the chimera, we’ve seen already that such beasts were favored in Mesopotamia and this one’s a doozy, which has a clear prototype from the Neo-Hittites in Carchemish dating from the ninth century BCE—instead of a goat’s head it incorporates a human one and it has wings, another common feature of ANE beasts.
 The rich and detailed demonology of the Etruscans also tends to contain many winged creatures.

-So it seems that the magical traditions of the Near East found a particularly receptive audience in the Etruscans, who continued to refine and codify these arts.
+So it seems that the magical traditions of the ANE found a particularly receptive audience in the Etruscans, who continued to refine and codify these arts.
 These were later adopted by the Romans, and to some degree the Greeks as well, eventually spreading across much of Europe.

 Read Subsequent Articles in This Series

 Read Previous Articles in This Series